brigidar/galaxy_workflows/README.md

 If your species does not have some of these mobile elements you can modify the workflow to remove them.

 ### B3 Verify SNPs
-You will need a fasta and genbank file of the reference, the excluded regions, and the predicted SNPs. for the species of interest.
+You will need a fasta and genbank file of the reference, the excluded regions, and the predicted SNPs for the species of interest.
+You will need the assemblies of the query genomes as separate fasta files and concatenated.
+If you choose the threaded version you can increase the threads to the total amount of query genomes.
+The output is a filtered table and a multifasta with the curated SNPs for each query genome.

+### B4 Post-processing
+The SNPs multifasta is converted to phylip to run on PhyML.
+The filtered table is processed to provide genotypes and summary of SNP characteristics.